AlexeyGorokhov/express-test-stubs/README.md

 Helper static property referencing default stamp that is used internally for producing `req` stubs.
 Use it as base stamp to compose your own custom stamp to be passed in `ExpressStubs` factory (see below).

+### {Stamp} ExpressStubs.Res

+Helper static property referencing default stamp that is used internally for producing `res` stubs.
+Use it as base stamp to compose your own custom stamp to be passed in `ExpressStubs` factory (see below).

 ### Creating custom stubs

-You can pass your custom implementation of the request stamp to `ExpressStubs` factory function to produce an object with your custom implementation of `req` stub.
-It's recommended to use `ExpressStubs.Req` as the basics for composition:
+You can pass your custom implementation of the request and/or response stamps to `ExpressStubs` factory function to produce an object with your custom implementation of `req` and/or `res` stubs.
+It's recommended to use `ExpressStubs.Req` or `ExpressStubs.Res` as the base for composition:

 ```js
 const expressStubs = ExpressStubs({